steven-the-qa/adplist-senja/README.md

 ```

 Once the application is running, open your web browser and navigate to `http://localhost:3000` (or the port specified in your console output).

-## Notes

-Ensure you have API access on Senja before using this tool (API access only comes with a paid plan).

-Your ADPList userId can be found in the URL when you are on the mentor's profile page on ADPList.

-In the Network tab in Chrome DevTools, find one of these network requests and you'll find your `identity_id` in the request parameters.

-### Example: